Pennsylvania Governorís School for Engineering and Technology

 Lehigh University | Bethlehem, Pennsylvania

-The Pennsylvania Governor’s School for Engineering and Technology (PGSE&T) is a two-week summer residential program for talented high school students of science and mathematics.
+The Pennsylvania Governor’s School for Engineering and Technology (PGSE&T) is a four-week summer residential program for talented high school students of science and mathematics.
 Sponsored by the Pennsylvania

 Department of Education and hosted by the P.C.
 Rossin College of

 Engineering and Applied Science at Lehigh University, PGSE&T offers an enrichment experience in science, technology, engineering and mathematics (STEM) and emphasizes cooperative learning and hands-on laboratory experiences.

 The goal of PGSE&T is to encourage young talent to pursue careers in STEM-related fields.
 The PGSE&T academic program comprises four components:

 - Core courses are selected to provide a glimpse into the grand challenges of modern engineering such as energy, healthcare/bioengineering, cybersecurity, transportation/infrastructure, environment/ sustainability, manufacturing/additive manufacturing, personal electronics, 3D printing, nanotechnology, and military technology.
 These constitute a common educational experience for all PGSE&T students.